phidatahq/starter-aws-snowflake-ds/README.md

 ## Using the dev environment

-The [workspace/dev](workspace/dev) directory contains the code for the dev resources.
-The [workspace/settings.py](workspace/settings.py) file can be used to enable other apps like:
+The [workspace/dev](workspace/dev) directory contains the code for the dev environment that runs:

-1. Postgres App: for storing dev data (runs 1 container)
-2. Airflow App: for running workflows (runs 5 containers)
+1. Airflow App: for developing workflows (runs 5 containers)
-3. Superset App: for visualizing dev data (runs 4 containers)
+2. Jupyter App: for analyzing dev data (runs 1 container)

-Update the [workspace/settings.py](workspace/settings.py) file and run:
+Run:

 ```sh
 phi ws up